ambatimaya-hue/pm25-breast-cancer-analysis/README.md

 # PM2.5 and Breast Cancer Incidence Across California Counties

+This independent data analysis evaluates the relationship between PM2.5 concentrations and breast cancer incidence within California counties, from 2018 to 2022.

 ## Introduction

 Among women, breast cancer is the most commonly diagnosed cancer and the leading cause of cancer-related death globally, and in the United States incidence rates increased by approximately 0.5% annually from 2010 to 2019.